- 1. When is the application window?

-- 6. What are Discretionary Admissions and how do I go about applying for it?
+- 5. What are Aptitude-Based Admissions and how do I go about applying for it??

 Sporting excellence at the national or international level• Artistic talent at the national or international level (i.e. MediaCorp artiste, fine arts, theatre/dance productions)• Entrepreneurial flair (must be able to substantiate it with sufficient evidence of having managed a business)• Leadership aptitudeStudents are strongly encouraged to complete that segment, objectively stating their argument for their being in the business program while listing their achievements in support of their statements.
 For technical queries of a similar nature and on filling out the online application, do refer prospects to the Office of Admissions direct.

-- 10. Are scholarships and awards available?
+- 9. Are scholarships and awards available?

-- 11. What is the difference between a scholarship, an award and a bursary?
+- 10. What is the difference between a scholarship, an award and a bursary?